vigneshsweekaran/vigneshsweekaran.github.io/content/shellscript/tutorials/part-2.md

 12K     /tmp/access_files
 ```

-### How to delete the files which are more than x days
+### How to delete the files which are more than x size

 In the `find` command, you can pass the argument `-size` to set the target size of the file and pass `-delete` to delete the files, if the target size is matched.